 What Are Stimulants?

 One of the broad classifications for intoxicating substances is “stimulants” – drugs intended to increase alertness, invigorate the body, and enliven the mind.
 The focus of a stimulant is the central nervous system.
 Of course in the process of invigorating, they tend to blow your blood pressure, anxiety, and heart rate through the roof, also all lending themselves to temperature deregulation.
 Some stimulants are legal medications used to treat anything from allergies to ADD; some are illegal such as meth and cocaine.
 Addiction to stimulants, depending on the substance, can be devastating.
-Florida House Experience offers outpatient detox centers in South Florida as well as long term drug rehab to get off of the stimulants and back to that girl band audition with your friends!
+FHE Health offers outpatient detox centers in South Florida as well as long term drug rehab to get off of the stimulants and back to that girl band audition with your friends!

 Examples of Stimulants

 - Epinephrine – An injectable stimulant to jump start the central nervous and the respiratory systems, often used to combat extreme allergic reaction.

 - Cocaine – a recreational stimulant that is usually taken by snorting it up the nose, rubbing it into their gums, inhaled or smoked.

 - Methamphetamine – recreational drug, an illicit and very dangerous version of an amphetamine taken by a pill, in a beverage or food, snorting it, or smoking the substance.

 - Caffeine – the most socially accepted stimulant, is sometimes added to pain medication as a way to increase productivity of the pain killer, for instance often migraine medication will include some amount of caffeine.
 Caffeine is most commonly consumed via food or liquid as a legal upper but also sometimes found in pill form.

 - Amphetamine Prescription Drugs like Adderall and Concerta – intended to combat hyperactivity, and lack of focus.
 These are mostly taken as pills.